Agents in AI Configs

 These examples assume that you have already initialized the AI client and created a context.
 To learn how to do this, read Quickstart for AI Configs.

-For example, evaluating an agent may return an object similar to the following.
+Evaluating an agent returns an object similar to the following.
 The exact fields included depend on the agent configuration and SDK version.

 Agent configuration structure

-Agent-based AI Configs have a different structure than prompt-based AI Configs.
-Each AI Config includes a mode property that determines which fields are required and how targeting, evaluation, and metrics work in LaunchDarkly.
+Agent-based AI Configs share the same overall configuration model as completion-mode AI Configs, but have a different variation structure.
+Each AI Config includes a mode property that is set at creation time and determines which fields are required and how targeting, evaluation, and metrics are handled.

-In agent mode, each variation requires a description and an instructions field.
-These fields define the task and outline how the model should behave when evaluated.
-Agent variations do not use message roles or message history.
-All workflow behavior is defined through the instructions field and any attached tools.
+In agent-based AI Configs, each variation requires a description and an instructions field.
+These fields define how the model should behave when evaluated.
+Agent-based variations do not use message roles or message history.
+Workflow behavior is defined through the instructions field and any configuration associated with the variation.

-Because agent-based AI Configs are evaluated differently than prompt-based AI Configs, the Monitoring tab displays different metrics for agent-based workflows.
+Because agent-based AI Configs use an instructions-based structure rather than message-based prompts, the Monitoring tab may display metrics differently for agent-based workflows.

 Monitor agent performance

-The Monitoring tab displays metrics for each variation of an agent.
+The Monitoring tab displays metrics for each variation of an agent-based AI Config.
 Metrics include:

 - Generations